Hyundai is getting serious about building a ‘walking car’ with four legs

 If you’re getting a strong Mars Rover vibe off this thing, that’s on purpose: Hyundai thinks the technology underpinning this vehicle could make it ripe for an interplanetary mission.
 The walking car can traverse uneven terrain, climb a wall, step over a gap, and spread its legs to a 15-foot-wide track width — all while keeping its main cabin (and cargo) level.
 When not in the field, the vehicle’s legs are stowed underneath and can be driven like a normal off-roading vehicle.

+But TIGER is just a proof of concept, and there’s no guarantee that Hyundai will put it into production.
+That said, the South Korean automaker expects “this new class of vehicles to grow rapidly over the coming years,” and is also working on other UMV concept cars for other use cases, a spokesperson said.

 The first four-legged concept, called Elevate, was designed to carry passengers, while TIGER is meant to be completely uncrewed — no driver and no passengers.
-And while they may share some characteristics with Boston Dynamics’ robot dog, Spot, neither concept was designed with any input from the newly acquired robotics firm.
+And while they may share some characteristics with Boston Dynamics’ robot dog, Spot, neither concept was designed with any input from the robotics firm that Hyundai recently acquired.

 Loading comments...